How big is Dartmoor National Park?

 Not anywhere.
 On private land you may walk if there is an agreement with the landowner, however the public does have legal open access to about 47,400 hectares of Dartmoor.
 Of this total, public access on foot (and horseback) to the Dartmoor commons, was secured under the Dartmoor Commons Act 1985.

 Can I camp anywhere?

 Dartmoor is famed for its backpack camping.
-However rules do apply and it is for those backpacking not for groups with large tents to camp by the roadside.
-See our wild camping information or in the Visitor Centre.
+However rules do apply and it is for those backpacking, not for groups with large tents to camp by the roadside.
+See our camping information or ask in the Visitor Centres.

 There are lots of great campsites available though, see Visit Dartmoor.

 Can I stay in my camper van free on Dartmoor?